 Medical Service Learning in Nicaragua

 and help communities across Nicaragua get medical care.

 JETS!
-(Joining in Education Through Service) will again travel to Nicaragua in July in 2015.
+(Joining in Education Through Service) will again travel to Nicaragua in July in 2016.
 During the two weeks in Nicaragua, students will assist medical personnel at free health clinics.
 The group will work with the NGO Praxis, whose main purpose is to offer healthcare students and professionals a truly international experience that will expand their understanding of medicine and life outside of the United States.
 Praxis is prepared to set up temporary medical clinics to diagnose and provide medicines for basic, non-chronic illnesses.
 They refer patients to hospitals when a patient's condition is beyond the scope of what can be provided on-site.
 Students will be accompanied by Dr. Dara Wegman-Geedey, Department of Biology.

 Seniors should pay special attention to the timing of this program.
 Senior students who need any portion of this coursework in order to complete degree requirements may not graduate in the spring.
 They must apply as a summer graduate, but can choose to participate in the commencement ceremony if they wish.
 Contact the Registrar for your questions.